TotalTaxAmount/nix/README.md

 - [ ] Fix werid terminal in remote vscode
 - [ ] Fix rust-anyalizer on the remote
 - [ ] Fix vscode theme
-- [ ] Make the terminal not look like shit
+- [ ] Make the terminal better?
+- [ ] Fix the way diffrent hosts work